About This Project

 The Washington County Oral Histories project is a collection of digital oral histories from libraries, historical societies, museums, and other cultural and community organizations in Washington County.
 Inspired by the Washington County Heritage Online project, which seeks to document the unique heritage of Washington County through collaborative digitization and display of visual resources, the Washington County Oral History collection celebrates local history through the digitization and dissemination of oral histories that were recorded in Washington County.

 Under the leadership of Pacific University and the Washington County Museum, we completed an initial proof-of-concept digitization and exhibit project in 2014.
 During this preliminary stage, we identified approximately 900 unique oral histories within collections in Washington County.
 Many of the recordings were on older audio and video cassettes from the 1970s-1980s which were rapidly deteriorating due to age.
 Often, the oral histories were not accessible to the public either because of their fragililty or because of the limited resources for providing access at local institutions.
 In 2016, Pacific University began digitizing and preserving these oral histories with the cooperation of the community organizations who had collected and kept them safe for so many years.
 Audio, video and textual transcriptions have all been included.
 The project includes not only the transfer of media onto stable digital file formats, but also systematic description of each item, hosting of streaming versions on this web site for public access, and long-term digital preservation of the uncompressed files.
-A fuller description of the technical aspects of the project can be found in our grant proposal.
-(Link to be added.)
+A fuller description of the technical aspects of the project can be found in our LSTA grant proposal and final report.

 This project has been made possible by support from two Oregon Library Services & Technology Act (LSTA) grants, which are administered through the Institute of Museum and Library Services.
 It was created for the benefit of all those who are interested in local history, as well as libraries, museums, and other cultural institutions.
 We gratefully acknowledge the Oregon LSTA's support.